-All students should meet regularly with their Supervisor to discuss their academic progress.
-Throughout the year, the Supervisors are available to discuss any queries about academic, social or general matters.
-If a student is experiencing any problems, their Supervisor is the first person they should go to.
+All students should meet regularly with their Personal Tutor and supervisors to discuss their academic progress.
+Throughout the year, the Personal Tutors are available to discuss any queries about academic, social or general matters.
+If a student is experiencing any problems, their Personal Tutor is the first person they should go to.

-Broadly speaking, a Supervisor's function is to provide academic advice and pastoral support.
-Students should regard their Supervisor as someone with whom they can always discuss academic issues and personal problems which are causing stress or anxiety and interfering with their work.
-There is of course no obligation on students to bring problems to their Supervisor.
+Broadly speaking, a Personal Tutor's function is to provide academic advice and pastoral support.
+Students should regard their Personal Tutor as someone with whom they can always discuss academic issues and personal problems which are causing stress or anxiety and interfering with their work.
+There is of course no obligation on students to bring problems to their Personal Tutor.
 Many students get through University perfectly happily with the support of friends, family, and/or the staff they get to know as teachers.
 All of these individuals play an invaluable role in helping students to cope with the considerable adjustments involved in leaving school, home and family.

-If a student's personal problems become so large that they interfere seriously with their academic performance, it is very important that they see their Supervisor and have a frank discussion with them.
+If a student's personal problems become so large that they interfere seriously with their academic performance, it is very important that they see their Personal Tutor and have a frank discussion with them.
 It is vital that students do not let problems pile up without seeking help.
-If, for any reason, a student falls behind with their work, they should never give in to the temptation to miss classes in order to avoid the Programme Manager.
+If, for any reason, a student falls behind with their work, they should never give in to the temptation to miss classes in order to avoid the module tutor.
 That will only lead to more issues and the longer the problems persist the harder it will become to face up to it.
-Students should see their supervisor as soon as possible and explain the situation.
-If that is difficult for the student, they should first see their Programme Manager who will then liaise as necessary.
+Students should see their module tutor as soon as possible and explain the situation.
+If that is difficult for the student, they should first see their Personal Tutor who will then liaise as necessary.

-One of the roles of the Supervisor is to write references and recommendations on students' behalf.
-However, if a student needs a written reference from an academic tutor, they can of course ask any of the permanent members of staff who teach them to write on their behalf.
+One of the roles of the Personal Tutor is to write references and recommendations on students' behalf.
+However if a student needs a written reference from an academic tutor, they can of course ask any of the permanent members of staff who teach them to write on their behalf.
 The best references are written by members of staff who can convey their personal experiences of teaching the student.